JanHerca/urantiapedia/input/markdown/en/Innerface/Vol4/Innerface_vol4_5.md

 Univocal language

-Blaise Pascal referred to the "God of Abraham, Isaac, and Jacob, not the God of the philosophers."
+Blaise Pascal referred to the “God of Abraham, Isaac, and Jacob, not the God of the philosophers.”
 In saying this he was expressing reservations about the timeless and spaceless God of traditional theology, derived from Aristotle, with the very limited content that can be understood in language about such a God.
 One alternative is to maintain that language about God is univocal—in other words language about God is to be understood in broadly the same way as language about human beings.
 The problem with this is that God must then be in time and one would be thinking of a God in time (some Catholic liberation theologians take this view as well as many Anglicans, Methodists and Baptists).

 A God in time has advantages from the point of view of language about God, but there is a heavy price to pay as God then becomes subject to time and change and some would then maintain that such a God is too limited.